• LAUNCH YOUR DREAM

 The Top 8 Ways to Start Living Your Dream

-Last updated on June 3rd, 2012 at 10:26 pm
+Last updated on July 5th, 2022 at 12:53 pm

 I’ve been bored with my life more times than I’d like to admit.

-It’s a life-hangover resulting from looking for stimulus outside myself in boyfriends, husbands, parties, partying friends and the ever-alluring search for the new — rather than focusing on where I wanted my life to go.
+It’s a life hangover resulting from looking for stimulus outside myself in boyfriends, husbands, parties, partying friends, and the ever-alluring search for the new — rather than focusing on where I wanted my life to go.

-Instead of steering my life in a challenging direction, I let the prevailing winds take me to far away islands of exciting men, expensive wine and false friends.
-I allowed myself to be overly-influenced by work to make my mother proud, work to save me from a failing marriage (and relationships), and work to pay me lots of money.
+Instead of steering my life in a challenging direction, I let the prevailing winds take me to far away islands of exciting men, expensive wine, and false friends.
+I allowed myself to be overly influenced by work to make my mother proud, work to save me from a failing marriage (and relationships), and work to pay me lots of money.

-For too many years I searched for fun instead of substance — don’t get me wrong, fun can be, well fun, but if you don’t look for the right kind of fun — like the fun that comes after the rewards of working towards an amazing, soul-stretching life, then you might wake up like I did at age 45, wondering what the hell happened.
+For too many years I searched for fun instead of substance — don’t get me wrong, the fun can be, well fun, but if you don’t look for the right kind of fun — like the fun that comes after the rewards of working towards an amazing, soul-stretching life, then you might wake up as I did at age 45, wondering what the hell happened.

 I do remember the moment when it all began.